Setting a Course for The Year

 Once you have an income, you MUST spend less than that income to make financial progress.

-Here God says the wise have plenty leftover because they don’t spend it all.
+Here, God says the wise have plenty left over because they don’t spend it all.
 Fools, though, spend all they bring in and put even more on credit cards.

 By not spending all your income, you will have some to save, and thus grow your net worth.